Burnley Targeting Kadewere Transfer - NewZimbabwe.com

 By Sports Reporter

-ENGLISH Premier League side Burnley are reportedly interested in signing France-based Warriors star Tino Kadewere in a move that could reunite him with his former Lyon teammate, Maxwell Cornet.
+ENGLISH Premier League side Burnley are reportedly interested in signing France-based Warriors star Tino Kadewere in a move that would reunite him with his former Lyon teammate, Maxwell Cornet.

 According to British tabloid The Sun, Burnley manager Sean Dyche, is determined to sign Kadewere during the next transfer window.

-The 26-year-old Zimbabwe international would become Burnley’s second acquisition from Lyon after the Premier League side signed Ivorian international Cornet from the French side before the start of the current season.
+The 26-year-old Zimbabwe international would become Burnely’s second acquisition from Lyon after the Premier League side signed Ivorian international Cornet from the French side before the start of the current season.

 However, according to the same report, Burnley’s hopes of luring Kadewere to Turf Moor may depend upon whether they can haul themselves off the bottom of the Premier League table and out of the drop zone